 Pour the remaining 1/3 of the sauce of the enchiladas in the pan.
 Sprinkle the cheddar/Monterey Jack cheese over the enchiladas and pop in the over for 20-30 minutes, until the cheese is all melty and bubbly.

-Let cool for 5-10 minutes after out of the oven and then serve on plates (we do two enchilada a serving).
+Let cool for 5-10 minutes and then serve on plates (we do two enchiladas a serving).
 Top with pico de Gallo, some of the Queso fresco and a dollop or two of sour cream.

 Pull back on a nice margarita or stuff a lime in a Mexican brew and enjoy!